rangeoshun/redda/README.md

 #### Connecting elements with state

 This is where we make use of our state.
 We take a simple element as described above and connect it to our state.
 Still following the example we used.

-Please note that the signature of the element with state changes, as the first argument is the state, followed by the attributes and content.
+> **Note** that the signature of the element with state changes, as the first argument is the state, followed by the attributes and content.

 ```javascript
 const { h1 } = redda.dom